michaelstaake/mainty/README.md

 ## Requirements

+- If you're using Docker, these requirements should be handled automatically, and you don't need to worry about them:
 - Apache web server
 - PHP 8 or higher
 - SQLite extension
-- If you're using Docker, these requirements should be handled automatically, and you don't need to worry about it.

 ## Installation

 ### Option 1: Docker

-Once you have Docker working on your computer, enter the system where you have placed Mainty and run the following command to start the services:
+Once you have Docker working on your system, enter the directory where you have placed Mainty and run the following command to start the services:

 ```bash
 docker-compose up -d